verified_user 12-Stage Security Pipeline

 "sess_token": "f47ac10b-58cc-4372-a567-0e02b2c3d479",

-Dry-run mode lets you validate agent behavior against Sphyr's full policy engine without making any real outbound requests or consuming credits.
-Every check runs — HMAC validation, SSRF screening, entropy analysis, rate limit accounting — but the actual HTTP call to the target URL is skipped.
+Dry-run mode lets you validate agent behavior against Sphyr's full security checks without making any real outbound requests or consuming credits.
+Every check runs — HMAC validation, SSRF screening, DNS pinning, honeytoken detection, entropy analysis, rate limit accounting — but the actual HTTP call to the target URL is skipped.
 Toggle dry-run per API key from the admin dashboard.
-Ideal for onboarding new agents, testing policy configurations, or running integration tests in CI without side effects.
+Ideal for onboarding new agents, testing security configurations, or running integration tests in CI without side effects.

 {